 Enterprise – pre-swap

-I’ve seen her a couple of times, but it’s still fun to see… and I had some guests from England who had never been up close to *anything* like that, so this was a great appetizer for Discovery later in the week.
+I’ve seen her a couple of times, but it’s still fun to see… and with John and Marianne being from England, they’d never been up close to *anything* like that, so this was a great appetizer for Discovery later in the week.

 … and they have some *fantastic* aviation pieces in the museum, too… go see if you haven’t.
-I took a few new photos (below), but here are my complete ones from the last time I was there.
+I took a few new photos (below), but here are my complete ones from the last time I was there in 2004.

 Meeting of the Orbiters